briannorman/eli/README.md

 npm install
 ```

-This will install the `sass` package for SCSS compilation.
+This will install the required packages:
+- `sass` - For SCSS compilation
+- `terser` - For JavaScript minification
+- `chokidar` - For file watching and auto-minification

 ### 2. Start the Development Server